TheHazzah/TYBW-Discord-Bot/README.md

 **A Discord bot that watches nyaa.si and announces the moment a new episode of** **_Bleach: Thousand-Year Blood War — The Calamity_ or _Sennen Kessen-hen — Kashin-tan_ drops.**

-No more refreshing the page.
-No more missing the upload window.
-The bot does the waiting so you don't have to.

 <br/>

 ![Node.js](https://img.shields.io/badge/Node.js-18%2B-339933?style=flat-square&logo=node.js&logoColor=white)